-Xanthophyll Levels in Turfgrass Clippings
+Xanthophyll Levels in Turfgrass Clippings1

 - A. J. Turgeon and

-- Gene Lester
+- Gene Lester2

 Xanthophylls include various plant pigments that are important in poultry diets for skin and yolk coloration.
 The recent use of turfgrass clippings as a source of xanthophyll for inclusion in poultry feed is a significant development since there are vast acreages of turf that could supply considerable amounts of clippings from routine mowing.
 The purpose of this study was to determine the xanthophyll levels in clippings from various turfgrass species and cultivars, and the effects of increasing nitrogen (N) fertilization on the xanthophyll concentration in the leaves.